MAI Purity Vs. Lead Chloride Solubility

-Over the last few months we've been improving our purification process for MAI and have come across some interesting results that may be connected to several of the urban legends around perovskite fabrication.
+Over the last few months, we've been improving our purification process for MAI and have come across some interesting results that may be connected to several of the urban legends around perovskite fabrication.

-As we've been improving our purification and drying process for MAI we reached a point where when we mixed it with lead chloride a cloudy solution was formed.
+As we've been improving our purification and drying process for MAI, we reached a point where when we mixed it with lead chloride, a cloudy solution was formed.
 Our first thought as experimentalists was to look for a source of contamination - possibly of the solvents or a stable, solvated MAI crystal with sufficient thermodynamic stability to prevent complete drying in the vacuum oven.
-After repeated attempts we still had the same result, despite our analysis indicating that we had a highly pure material.
-This was somewhat of a mystery and also delayed the shipment of some perovskite inks (I101 and I201) for which we would like to apologise to any affected customers.
+After repeated attempts, we still had the same result, despite our analysis indicating that we had a highly pure material.
+This was somewhat of a mystery and also delayed the shipment of some perovskite inks (I101 and I201), for which we would like to apologise to any affected customers.

 Whilst the exact reason behind this is unknown, it seems sensible to suggest that an impurity in the PbI2 fabrication process is important for its solubility in DMF and DMSO.
 This issue may well be similar to that which we are currently noting with our most pure MAI batches as it appears that lead PbCl2 is also easier to dissolve in the presence of slightly impure MAI.
 In addition, it may explain why different groups using different MAI fabrication procedures can experience different solubility levels for their perovskite precursor solutions, an effect which may impact upon the characteristics of thin-film formation.

-We are currently working on testing this theory and are looking at introducing two grades of MAI purity to account for this; one allowing for easy ink preparation and another higher purity MAI that may require the use of additives such as HI for high concentration ink preparation.
+We are currently working on testing this theory and are looking at introducing two grades of MAI purity to account for this; one allowing for easy ink preparation, and another higher purity MAI that may require the use of additives such as HI for high concentration ink preparation.
 The latter is likely to be important for optimising lifetime and moving towards the commercialisation of perovskite solar cells.

 Planar CH3NH3PbI3 Perovskite Solar Cells with Constant 17.2% Average Power Conversion Efficiency Irrespective of the Scan Rate, J. Heo et al. Advanced Materials, 27, 3424-3430 (2015)